Pax-0/attachment-log/README.md

 The bot will log attatchments to a channel.

 # Setup:
-- Firstly clone this repo where you plan to have the bot hosted like:
+- Firstly clone this repo where you plan to have the bot hosted as follows:
-- Open a terminal where you want the bot files to go, run `git clone <repo link>` *This may prompt you to login since this is a private repo* afterwards there should be a new folder, navigate to it using `cd attatchmentLog` then:
+- Open a terminal where you want the bot files to go, run `git clone https://github.com/Unknown401/attatchment-log.git` *This may prompt you to login since this is a private repo* afterwards there should be a new folder, navigate to it using `cd attatchmentLog` then: